bradymholt/picasawebsync/README.md

 To install and use picasawebsync:

     1. Obtain a build.
-Either download the source of this repository and build from solution src/PicasaWebSync or download the latest release from <a href="https://github.com/bradyholt/PicasaWebSync/downloads">Downloads</a> page.
+Either download the source of this repository and build the solution (src/PicasaWebSync.sln) or download the latest release from <a href="https://github.com/bradyholt/PicasaWebSync/downloads">Downloads</a> page.
-    Extract the contents of the /bin folder into a directory
+    2. Place the build output into a dedicated directory.
-	2. Modify the picasawebsync.exe.config file and update the values for the picasa.username and picasa.password settings to match your Google username and Password.
+    3. Modify the picasawebsync.exe.config file and update the values for the picasa.username and picasa.password settings to match your Google username and Password.
-	3. Run the main executable 'picasawebsync.exe' with command line paremters and options.
+    4. Run the main executable *picasawebsync.exe* with appropriate command line paremters and options.
 	   To see a list of available command line options run 'picasawebsync.exe -help'.

+	   Options:
+		   -r,                 recursive (include subfolders)
+		   -emptyAlbumFirst    delete all images in album before adding photos -addOnly            add only and do not remove anything from online albums (overrides -emptyAlbumFirst)");
+		   -v,                 verbose output
+		   -help               print help menu

            Example usage: